 In 2015, the AjPHA Youth World Championship Show became an all-scholarship show—the first of its kind in the horse industry.
 To understand how it came about, you have to go back to 2013, when a group of halter industry supporters made private donations to the American Paint Horse Foundation to fund scholarships for halter classes.
 The inaugural halter scholarships—presented to each class’ world and reserve world champions—were awarded at the 2013 Youth World Show and totaled $15,000.

 Halter enthusiasts also added donations for the 2014 Youth World Show.
 In a new twist, scholarships were awarded through sixth place across ten classes, giving more exhibitors a chance at the cash.
 In fact, more than 40 Youth earned halter-event scholarships at that year’s show.

-The 2016 Youth World Show again offered scholarships in every World Championship class.
+The 2016 Youth World Show offered scholarships in every World Championship class.
 Payouts per class ranged from $1,300 to more than $5,000.
 Scholarships were awarded to exhibitors placing first through third, plus a randomly drawn exhibitor, in each class.
 Additional private donations to the coffers for selected classes increased both overall payouts and their depth, reaching the top five- or six-placing exhibitors plus special payouts.

 At the 2016 show, 153 exhibitors earned scholarships and over half of them were first time scholarship winners.
 When the 2017 show wrapped up, 154 total exhibitors earned scholarships with 88 of them being first time scholarship recipients.